-APPENDIX A

-Supplemental Security Income/Special Veterans' Benefits Match #1005
+APPENDIX A Supplemental Security Income/Special Veterans' Benefits Match #1005

-SSA will match OPM's data with SSA's records to verify the accuracy of information applicants and recipients furnished concerning eligibility for the Supplemental Security Income (SSI) program, as authorized by section 1631(e)(1)(B) and (f) of the Act (42 U.S.C. § 1383(e)(1)(B), and (f)), and for the Special Veterans' Benefits (SVB) program, as authorized by section 806 of the Act (42 U.S.C. § 1006).
+The Social Security Administration (SSA) will match the Office of Personnel Management's (OPM) data with SSA's records to verify the accuracy of information supplied by applicants and recipients concerning their eligibility for the Supplemental Security Income (SSI) program, as authorized by section 1631(e)(1)(B) and (f) of the Act (42 U.S.C. § 1383(e)(1)(B), and (f)), and/or for the Special Veterans' Benefits (SVB) program, as authorized by section 806 of the Act (42 U.S.C. § 1006).
 The SSI program provides payments to certain aged, blind, or disabled persons who have income and resources below levels established by law and regulations.
 The SVB program provides special benefits to certain World War II veterans.

-Section 1631(e)(1)(B) of the Act requires SSA to verify the information provided by applicants and recipients for SSI payments before making a determination of eligibility or payment amount.
-Section 1631(f) of the Act requires Federal agencies to furnish SSA with information necessary to verify eligibility.
+Section 1631(e)(1)(B) of the Social Security Act (Act) requires SSA to verify the information provided by applicants for and recipients of SSI payments before making a determination of eligibility or payment amount.
+Section 1631(f) of the Act requires Federal agencies to furnish SSA with the information necessary to verify eligibility.
 Section 806(b) of the Act requires this same verification for SVB.
-Computer matching is the most cost effective and efficient way to verify the information from the applicants and recipients for SSI payments and SVB, with respect to these civil service benefits.
+Computer matching is the most cost effective, comprehensive, and efficient way for SSA to verify the information from the applicants for and recipients of SSI and SVB payments, and for SSA to meet its civil service benefit offset obligations.
+No other administrative activity can efficiently accomplish this purpose.

-SSA estimates that the matching operation will result in gross savings of \$490,420 for SSA, with estimated SSA costs of \$11,629.
-The resulting benefit-to-cost ratio is 42.17 to 1.
+SSA estimates that the matching operation will result in gross savings of \$542,505 for SSA, with estimated SSA costs of \$30,717.
+The resulting benefit-to-cost ratio is 17.7 to 1.
 Matches related to SVB will not significantly affect the cost or anticipated results.
 OPM does not expect any savings for any OPM programs resulting from the matching program.